-It has a pretty sterile feel to it, doesn’t it?
-The IPA (International Phonetc Alphabet)?
-And the vowel and consonant charts?
-Hmmm….are they really necessary for the learning process?
-I acknowledge it: When a student first sees the charts on the table in front of us, their eyes somewhat glaze over…..But, I suggest, yes….they are really necessary.
+When an accent modification student first sees the International Phonetic Alphabet (IPA) charts on the table in front of us, their eyes somewhat glaze over..they do have a pretty sterile, oddball look to them, I acknowledge that.
+Hmmm…are they really necessary for the learning process?
+I suggest, yes, they are really necessary.
 I refer to these charts constantly during lessons.
-I roll them out, place them on the table half-way through the very first lesson.
+I roll them out, place them on the table half-way through the very first lesson, after the assessment.
 I lay them out at the start of every following lesson.
 And they are the last things I put away at the end of a lesson.
-I teach the students the lay of the land of those charts, and students relate to them, with increasing curiosity and ownership of their learning.
+I teach the students the lay of the land of those charts – both vowel and consonant charts – and students relate to them, with increasing curiosity and ownership of their learning.
 It really does help.

-My IPA charts are old, raggedy, stained, crumpled, but visible, and I leave them that way, so students know – really know – that others have come before them and struggled, studied, and made progress.
-Okay, yes, I do replace them after a while, but the ones I’m using now are ten years old.
+My IPA charts are fully visible, encased in plastic, and are also old, a bit crumpled, and I leave them that way, so students know – really know – that others have come before them and struggled, studied, and made progress using these charts.
+Okay, yes, I do replace them after a while, but the ones I’m using right now are ten years old.
 That’s ten years of shared curiosity and amusement, countless students who have handled these particular charts, pointed to the karat symbol, asking, “Is that what I’m going for?”
 I nod.
 “Oh!” they say.
 “I get it!”
 That karat’s presence helps them nail that phoneme.
 Very exciting.

 So I look forward to sitting with you, the student, or with your family member, friend, neighbor, or colleague, who is making the effort to modify their accent.
 Peering together at this system, these charts, these worn tools of reference and learning.
 “Oh, I get it!”
 And you will get it.
 You will.